 Black Eagles have long primary “finger wings” which is the main characteristic in their silhouette.
 Flight is very slow with the yellow legs contrasting their black feathers.
-Those who have Black Eagle as totem, you will find yourself in the role of spiritual warrior or a huntress archetype, entering difficult situations and still remaining peaceful and grounded (slow and steady) in order to see into areas that are very fertile (black), but also very shadowy.
-(For the young this is a life training that starts, for the adults over forty, the lessons are then presented with real consequences and for the elder, these are manifestations of a living manner either mastered or one finds themselves in grief).
+Those who have Black Eagle as totem, you will find yourself in the role of a spiritual warrior (having to call out those who have shadow but are spiritual and tend to be the ones in leadership positions); or you are the huntress archetype, entering difficult situations and still remaining to work for peaceful and grounded (slow and steady) practices, in order to see into areas that are very fertile (black), but also very shadowy.

 Black Eagles are generally residents and have no migration patterns that have been observed.
 They live near Asia and the Himalayan foothills west through Nepal into northeastern Murree in the forests of the Eastern and Western Ghats in peninsular India and Sri Lanka.
 The species also extends into the Aravalli range of northwestern India.
 The nominate race is found in Burma, southern China (Yunnan, Fujian) and Taiwan, into the Malay Peninsula.

 If this totem is a life totem (more than a decade or two), then this translates that the person remains most of their lives in the same village, town or city and goes through enormous changes internally rather than externally at each stage of life – with challenges presented.
 If black eagle or any totem shows up once, its just for a three moon cycle (one season).